footworkjs/footwork-documentation/docs/router-outlets.md

 * An outlet will display its original content while loading a new component to display.

     You can manipulate/alter this with the [loading option](#loading-string).
-Absent of that an outlet will revert to its original contents when loading a new component.
+Absent of that (or if a *falsey* value is provided) an outlet will revert to its original contents when loading a new component.

     ```html
     <outlet name="display">